thisisiron/vision-token-calculator/README.md

 ### CLI options

 - `-i, --image`: Path to an image file, a directory of images, or an image URL
+- `-v, --video`: Path to a video file
-- `-s, --size WIDTH HEIGHT`: Create a dummy image of the given size
+- `-s, --size HEIGHT WIDTH`: Create a dummy image of the given size
 - `-m, --model-name`: Short model name to use (default: `qwen2.5-vl`)
+- `-c, --compare`: Compare multiple models (comma-separated list or `all`)
+- `--fps`: Frames per second for video sampling
+- `--max-frames`: Maximum number of frames to extract from video
+- `--duration`: Duration in seconds (for dummy video calculation)

 Supported input formats for directory processing: `.jpg`, `.jpeg`, `.png`, `.webp` (case-insensitive).